British lawyers fly out to Athens to provide free legal support to refugees

-The volunteer lawyers on the ILPA project are advising adult and child refugees, including unaccompanied minors, on their asylum claims and applications for reunification with family members elsewhere in Europe.
+Natalie Wilkins, a barrister at Garden Court North Chambers, is travelling to Athens in Greece on 10 July 2017 where she will join a group of volunteer lawyers working on the Immigration Law Practitioners Association’s project advising adult and child refugees, including unaccompanied minors, on their asylum claims and applications for reunification with family members elsewhere in Europe.
 The majority of refugees do not receive advice or representation prior to receiving the initial decision on their claim.
 If the claim is refused there is more often than not a long delay in processing appeals so advice at the initial stage is extremely beneficial.

 Many of the refugees reside in squats, unable to access accommodation from the Greek state, and cannot access appropriate physical and mental health services.
 The Greek asylum service is at breaking point after years of economic crisis and mass arrivals of desperate refugees.